People

 Frankie

 Frankie’s (Ph.D., 2015) main interests were in emotion regulation and substance use.
 Her dissertation examined emotion regulation flexibility of negative and positive emotions in relation to substance use among adolescents.
 Her thesis focused on mood effects on emotion perception and social interactions.
-Frankie is currently an Instructor of Psychology at Florida International University.
+Frankie is an Associate Teaching Professor of Psychology at Florida International University.

 Cara Palmer, Ph.D.